Ryan Kaine is on the outside…

 The questions remained.
 Why had the colonel kept her alive?
 He did not usually spare the lives of those he believed worked against him.
 Ruthlessness had been his modus operandi.

 Clutching the coiled chain tight to her thigh, Sabrina arched her back and tried to ease the tension that had formed between her shoulder blades.
 The movement did nothing but allow a biting cramp to attack her muscles.
-Every muscle in her body ached, cried out for warmth.
+Every part of her body ached, cried out for warmth.
 The warmth of food, of nourishment.

 Grit scratched her eyes and crunched when she ground her teeth.
 She tried to swallow, but a dry throat made it a near impossibility.

-Sometime during the past few weeks, she had spoken to the wrong person.
+At some stage during the previous few weeks, she had spoken to the wrong person.
 Greed had turned that person against her.
 Or maybe the betrayer came from closer to home.

 But who?